bbc/draft-hurst-sip-quic/draft-hurst-sip-quic.md

 # SIP Methods {#methods}

-The `REGISTER`, `INVITE`, `ACK` and `BYE` methods as described in {{SIP2.0}} continue to operate in SIP-over-QUIC as they did in earlier versions of the protocol.
+The `REGISTER`, `INVITE`, `ACK` and `BYE` methods as described in {{SIP2.0}} continue to operate in SIP-over-QUIC as they do in SIP running over other transport protocols.

 The `CANCEL` method MUST NOT be used in SIP-over-QUIC.
 If a SIP-over-QUIC request needs to be cancelled, the `CANCEL` frame SHOULD be used instead, or the stream for that request reset using the QUIC `RESET_STREAM` frame